Is anyone notising how expensive everything is ?

 I am not housebound and can get out, although not every day.
 BUT counting the pennies by shopping around needs a lot more planning in terms of shops I can go to, when I can go to them and how I get to them.

 Last edited by jesse08; 28-05-08 at 08:43.
-Reason: font size__________________
+Reason: font size

 " Outside of a dog, a book is man's best friend.
 Inside of a dog it's too dark to read "